Skip to main content

 The ScheduledJobBase Foundation

 • Execute() Method: The entry point for the job logic.
-It returns a string that appears in the "Status" column of the job history.
+It returns a string that appears in the "Status" column of the job history in the Admin UI.

-• Dependency Injection: Unlike legacy versions, CMS 12 supports full constructor injection for scheduled jobs, allowing for clean service consumption.
+• Dependency Injection: Unlike legacy versions, CMS 12 supports full constructor injection for scheduled jobs, enabling clean service consumption without static service location.

-• Graceful Termination: For jobs processing large datasets, overriding the Stop() method is mandatory to respect administrator requests to halt execution.
+• Graceful Termination: For jobs processing large datasets, overriding the Stop() method is mandatory to respect administrator requests to halt execution mid-run.

 [ScheduledPlugIn(DisplayName = "Archive Expired Content", GUID = "a1b2c3d4-e5f6-4a5b-8c9d-0e1f2a3b4c5d")] public class ContentArchivingJob : ScheduledJobBase { private bool _stopSignaled; private readonly IContentRepository _repository; public ContentArchivingJob(IContentRepository repository) { _repository = repository; } public override string Execute() { OnStatusChanged("Starting content archival..."); // Logical processing loop foreach (var item in GetItemsToArchive()) { if (_stopSignaled) return "Job stopped manually by administrator."; // Archive logic here... } return "Archival completed successfully."; } public override void Stop() { _stopSignaled = true; } }